siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 The number is $U$.
 The inner value is $u$.

-More generally, a capital $N$ names a Number:
+More generally, a capital $N$ names a number:

 $$
 N = n^2
 $$

-Numbers, as we know them, are densities.
+In ordinary use, numbers are densities.
 They are visible values instantiated in what we handle: things counted, amounts measured, values assigned, distances crossed, times waited, balances owed or received.
-The square-form says that the handled Number is the visible density; the lower-case value is the inner value behind that density.
+The square-form says that the handled number is the visible density; the lower-case value is the inner value behind that density.

 This is not a trick of notation.
 Every positive number can be seen as a square,